Building Thinkers: Accessible Blueprints for Learning & Life

 Sep 20, 202459:04

-In this episode of the Building Thinkers podcast, Tracy speaks with Gretchen Fox Palmer about one of her twelve favorite problems: “how might we increase flow and creativity to bring joy to work?”
+In this episode of Building Thinkers, I dive into that question with someone who’s been on both sides of the leadership spectrum: Gretchen Fox Palmer.
+We unpack one of my twelve favorite problems: how might we increase flow and creativity to bring joy to work?

 Key Takeaways:

-Joy can be structured and designed for in organizations by tying it to well-being, fostering connection, and prioritizing people's livelihoods.
+• Joy can be structured and designed for organizations by tying it to well-being, fostering connection, and prioritizing people's livelihoods.

-Emotional capacity plays a crucial role in individual and organizational well-being, and it can be developed through self-awareness, boundary-setting, and healthy coping mechanisms.
+• Emotional capacity plays a crucial role in individual and organizational well-being.

 Books: